tilk/yieldfsm/README.md

 entoggle2 = mealy (\b en -> (b `xor` en, b)) low
 ```

+### Magic primes

-Please also notice that the following YieldFSM code represents neither a Moore or Mealy style toggling automaton.
+Please notice that the following YieldFSM code represents neither a Moore or Mealy style toggling automaton.
 It instead describes a circuit which in the first cycle outputs `low`, and then behaves like the Mealy style automaton `entoggle1`.

 ```